-Get some zucchini and try these low-carb, gluten-free, and Paleo Zucchini Noodles with Tuna and Green Olives, yum!
+Get some zucchini and try these low-carb, Keto, low-glycemic, gluten-free, Paleo and Whole 30 Zucchini Noodles with Tuna and Green Olives, yum!
+Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 Zucchini noodle season is coming, and personally I couldn't be happier about it.
 Ever since I discovered the Spiralizer last summer I've had fun experimenting with different ways to make zucchini noodles taste amazing.
 This latest zucchini noodle creation was born out of my love for Tonno Genova canned tuna in olive oil, something I've been buying from Amazon.com since I stopped finding it in my local stores.
 Yes, that's seriously how much I love this tuna.